System of the Beast Slayer

 He had chosen this patch as his battleground deliberately; bushes, trees and tufts of grass limited the spider’s terrifying speed.

-He rolled aside again, brushing past its slicing chelicerae, and flung himself toward an alder trunk thick enough for several men to hug.
-As the spider turned its ugly face, veins stood out on Roy’s hand; he drove Gwyhyr into its mouth with a single thrust while Gabriel’s bolt shattered a bloodshot eye, spraying gore.
+He rolled aside again, brushing past its slicing chelicerae, and flung himself toward an alder trunk thick enough for several men to the spider turned its ugly face, veins stood out on Roy’s hand; he drove Gwyhyr into its mouth with a single thrust while Gabriel’s bolt shattered a bloodshot eye, spraying gore.

 The spider convulsed as if struck by lightning.